MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 As a marketer, you want to send emails that are engaging and personalized for your customers.
 Sometimes, you may need to modify the HTML or add a new custom HTML code to get specific design features and layout options.
 However, editing the HTML or importing a new custom HTML code can cause rendering issues and display differences across various email clients and devices.
 To help you deal with these issues, Dynamics 365 Customer Insights - Journeys introduces a new feature of enhanced HTML controls that allows you to edit your emails in real-time and protect your custom code from post-processing.

 This feature lets you:
-- Mark a section of the email as custom and make sure that they are kept from post-processing and rendering changes.
+- Mark a section of the email as custom and make sure that they're kept from post-processing and rendering changes.
 - Code in HTML and see the changes right away in the email.
 - Import HTML code into the email editor as a custom section.

-This document will show you how to use the enhanced HTML controls feature in Dynamics 365 Customer Insights - Journeys email editor and describe its advantages and limitations.
+This document shows you how to use the enhanced HTML controls feature in Dynamics 365 Customer Insights - Journeys email editor and describe its advantages and limitations.

 > [!NOTE]
 > Please be aware that when you create a section custom, any rendering support is lost.